ChicagoGupta/chicago/index.md

 + + Williams Jr High School Drumline
 + + McMillen Jr High School Drumline

-Book: Writing an instructional book for beginners called "Your 1st 100 Days of Drumming" inspired by my classroom teaching experience, private lesson students, and the [Mad Beatz Philly](https://www.instagram.com/madbeatzphilly/) philosophy which argues that the act of practicing music should be an act of creating music.
+Book: Writing an instructional book for beginners called "Your 1st 100 Days of Drumming" inspired by my classroom teaching experience, private lesson students, philosophy which argues that the act of practicing music should be an act of creating music.
 Please contact me if you would like to collaborate with me on this book.
+Percussion book authors I like to use in the classroom include: Darien Brown (Rudimental Chemistry), Tommy Igoe, Ted Reed, George Lawrence Stone, and Mark Wessels.

 ### Art Projex